All Episodes

 But I think it's interesting.

-Beat up head.
+Beat up hand.

-And I mean this is not a reporter who a year ago could have said those words.
+And I mean, this is not a reporter who a year ago could have said those words.

 So look at what happened with Beto O'Rourke.